yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     }
     ```

-3. Ayarlama `cts` için geçerli işlem temsil eden farklı bir değer.
+3. Ayarlama `cts` geçerli işlemi temsil eden farklı bir değer.

     ```csharp
     // *** Now set cts to a new value that you can use to cancel the current process